 Production cost is usually the first issue raised in a discussion on implementing more spectrally efficient transmitters.
 Radiosondes are expendable devices.
 They are typically flown once and lost; though a small number are recovered and reconditioned for reuse.
 There is a need to minimize the complexity of the circuitry as much as possible to minimize cost.
 Advancements in technology have provided some

 opportunity to use cost effective integrated circuits to improve radiosonde performance.
 Historically, many of the improvements applied to radiosondes have been to improve measurement accuracy of the sensors.
-In recent years, operators have been forced to implement some improvements to the RF characteristics in order to increase network density.
+In recent years, operators have been forced to implement some improvements to the RF characteristics in order to increase network density. .
+This resulted in that most world-leading manufacturers' radiosonde designs comply to quite stringent ETSI standards in respect to emission bandwidth and sideband radiation.
 Many basic radiosonde designs contain single stage transmitters.
 These designs are affected by changes in temperature, battery voltage, and capacitive loading of the antenna during handling.
-Use of commercially available application specific integrated circuits (ASICs) is now increasing as suitable devices able to operate over the extreme temperature ranges become more widely available.
+Use of commercially available application specific integrated circuits (ASICs) is now increasing as suitable devices that can be operated over the extreme temperature ranges.

 The density of MetAids expendables must be limited for safety reasons.
 The mass of the MetAids expendables is also limited for both safety and operational reasons.
 While extremely unlikely, MetAids must be designed to ensure that a collision with an aircraft will not damage the aircraft and will not create a life-threatening situation.
-It is worth noting that no collision between a radiosonde and an aircraft has ever been reported.
 The density is primarily of concern if the device were to be ingested into the engine.
 The devices’ mass is a concern since MetAids expendables drop back to the Earth’s surface after a flight.
-A parachute is used to control the rate of descent.
+A parachute is often used to control the rate of descent.
 However, an object with significant mass has the potential to cause damage.
-Most MetAids expendables now have a mass much less than 1 kg.
+Most MetAids expendables now have a mass much less than 1 kg (without a balloon).
 Typically, radiosondes are housed in a foam, paperboard or plastic package that is lightweight and easily destructible.
 The circuit cards are small and contain a small number of components and the circuitry is designed for maximum power efficiency.
 Due to the density and mass limitations, a large battery cannot be used to power the devices.

 MetAids can be exposed to a variety of extreme conditions during flight.
-The temperature may range from 50 C to –90 C, humidity can range from very dry conditions to condensation or precipitation.
+The temperature may range from 50 C to –90 C, humidity can range from very dry conditions to condensation, sublimation or precipitation.
 At higher altitudes, insufficient air for ventilation of the electronics and solar radiation can lead to overheating even at low temperatures.
 These extreme changes in conditions can have a dramatic effect on the performance and characteristics of all the device components including the transmitter.
 It was not uncommon for an older design radiosonde transmitter to drift 5 MHz or more due to extreme temperature changes and other effects such as icing of the antenna that causes capacitive loading.
 Due to limitations on the power consumption and the effect that generating heat can have on sensor performance, stringent temperature control of the electronics is not practical.
 In addition, it has been found that many of the commercially available transmitter integrated circuits used by the wireless telecommunications industry cannot operate at the extremely low temperature.